MARTIMM/Sufitrail/Doc/Progress Sufitrail App.md

 * [ ] Makeup of the other pages must done.
 * [ ] A button on map to go to the current location when far from track.
 * [ ] Same button to go back to the track when far from current location.
+* [ ] Show important console.log messages on pages where buttons are to show what's happening.

 # Bugs